xpmethod-workshops/dhsi-coding-fundamentals/README.md

 > would take as its input a sample essay and output a score, based on several
 > parameters like sentence length variation and richness of vocabulary.

 - 1hr translate or "formalize" your goals into a series of step by step instructions in pseudocode.

 - [NLTK
 mini tutorial](https://github.com/denten/dhnotes/blob/master/python/python-4.md),
 CSV and RegEx mini tutorials

+- project work for the rest of the day

-## Day 5 (3hr)
+## Day 5 (3h)

-Project work all morning and project presentations in the afternoon.
-Where to go from here.
+**9:30 - 11:30am**

+Reevaluate the scope of your project.
+Cut out inessential functionality.
+We are trying to get to a "minimally viable" prototype stage.
+Take notes via code comments throughout.

+**11:3 - noon**

+Concluding remarks.
+Showcase and Plenary meeting after.

 ## Where to go from here?
 ### Books